Article originally published 12/03/2023 and updated regularly.Â

 Private foundations — how they can benefit a family:

-- Family charitable legacy – you can review and decide your family’s charitable vision.
+- Create a charitable family legacy.
+You can review and decide your family’s charitable vision.
 What types of causes are important to you?
 What types of charities do you want to support?

-- Work together as a family to create a foundation mission statement and purpose, select fund recipients, and make financial gifts to charities.
+- Collaborative Giving.
+Work together as a family to create a foundation mission statement and purpose, select fund recipients, and make financial gifts to charities.

-- Control of your charitable giving.
+- Maintain control of your charitable giving.
 Donors generally are in charge of the foundation’s operations, making sure that funds are donated to causes in line with their values.

 - Tax benefits.
-Possible to receive a tax deduction of up to 30% of adjusted gross income (cash contributions) and up to 20% of AGI for appreciated publicly traded securities.
+Contributions may be tax-deductible, with donations of up to 30% of adjusted gross income (cash contributions) and up to 20% of AGI for appreciated publicly traded securities.

 Differences between types of foundations